austinwang1121/node_tab/README.md

 # version 0.0.3 on 14th July 2015
 - Unit tests cover all functions in utils.js and pool.js
-- package.json is tested with "npm install test"
+- ./package.json is tested with "npm install test"
-- node_modules is removed as no longer needed
+- ./node_modules is removed as no longer needed
+- Terminal print of stdin is turned off